DenisGorbachev/metawomen-docs/src/RewardsForHolders/Teams.md

 * Confirm the transaction

 This transaction doesn't send any money - it only confirms your team membership.

-### Why should I join the team?

-The team leader will answer the questions on your behalf.
-You'll save time & ensure that you get the reward.

-Remember: if you answer the questions incorrectly, you won't receive the reward for the current week.

 ### Can I change the team?